Tag Archive | Buy Nothing Project

 By Erica Sternin I can’t express….
 If you’ve never been there, it’s just hard to imagine.
 Almost three years ago, I was diagnosed with breast and thyroid cancers.
 I went through an extremely strenuous year of treatment.
 As I went along, I realized that every person, whether medical personnel, or folks that came to the […]

 By Laura James I grew up part of my youth in E. Washington and am very familiar with the Barter Faire, where you trade items that you made or have, for other items that someone else made or has.
 This is different.
 It is not about ‘getting things for free’, its about redistribution of stuff […]

 By Jeff Wenker It’s easy to explain why The Buy Nothing Project has meant so much to me: Fun.
 Example: someone on my local Buy Nothing Bainbridge Facebook page asked for a toilet paper roll thingy.
 I’d just seen a toilet paper roll springy thingy in my Junk Drawer (not to be confused with drawers […]

-By Liesl Clark When people ask me what a Buy Nothing group really looks like, I tell them it’s a Facebook group that’ll give you a hands-on chance to take part in a social movement spreading across the country, enabling people and communities to commit episodic acts of daily good together.
-It’s rather an improvement […]
+What Does A Buy Nothing Group Look Like?
+When people ask us what a Buy Nothing group really looks like, we tell them it’s a Facebook group that’ll give you a hands-on chance to take part in a social movement spreading across the globe, enabling people and communities to commit episodic acts of daily good […]